Aliaksandr-Bychyk/surprise-me-lib/README.md

 `select_attribute` - function that takes `attr` and should execute after the modal submitted;

 To run the library:

 ```
 let widget = Widget(configuration)
 widget.start()
 ```

+You can run a server by `npm run serve`.
+The server will be located at `localhost:3355`.